composablesys/collabs/docs/src/advanced/updates.md

 Now they've both applied the same set of transactions - the union of their starting sets.

+### Ongoing sync

 Another common pattern that our providers use is:

 1. When you first connect to a new peer, send your current saved state.
-2. Register an "Update" handler on your copy of the document and forward all further updates to that peer, except for updates that you delivered yourself (`e.caller === this`).
+2. In the same thread, register an "Update" event handler on your copy of the document that forwards all future updates to that peer, except for updates that you delivered yourself (`e.caller === this`).

 If the peer actually receives all of your updates, then their state will be as up-to-date as yours.
 If they ever miss one (e.g., the connection drops temporarily), start over at step 1, even though you know this is a bit redundant.

+### Message-based sync

-A third pattern eliminates this redundancy at the cost of more storage:
+A third pattern accomplishes the same thing as state-based sync but can be more network-efficient.

-1. TODO: trID/vc-based sync.
+Each transaction is uniquely identified by a "causal dot" of the form `(senderID, senderCounter)`.
+A message's "Update" event tells you this ID for its transaction (see [MessageEvent.senderCounter](TODO)), letting you store a map (transaction ID) -> (message).

+Then to sync two documents:

+1. Peer A sends its [CRuntime.vectorClock](TODO)/[AbstractDoc.vectorClock](TODO).
+This succinctly encodes all of the transaction IDs that the peer has applied.
+2. Peer B replies with all stored messages whose transaction IDs are missing from Peer A's vector clock.
+Peer B also sends their own vector clock entries that are lower than Peer A's.
+3. Peer A applies the messages from Peer B, and replies with their own stored messages whose transaction IDs are missing from Peer B's vector clock.
+4. Peer B applies the messages from Peer A.

+> Instead of storing the full map (transaction ID) -> (message), you can just store the N most recent messages for some N. If a peer needs messages that you've evicted, fall back on sending your whole saved state.